How to Set Realistic Sales Expectations for Your Self-Published Book

 So What Is a Realistic Initial Sales Goal for Self Published Books?

 Once someone buys your book, they probably won't buy from you again until you have another book to sell.
 So no repeat or multiple copy purchases are likely.
 Because of this, the 10 percent growth per month example discussed above would require that you find over 200 individual buyers for your book in that first year.
 Projections like these gloss over the key piece of the book sales puzzle which is finding buyers.

 Back in the old direct mail (snail/postal mail) days, a 2 percent response to a campaign was commonly used as a rule of thumb response rate.
-Email marketing can often achieve click through rates (percentage of people who click on buying links in your email) near that level.
-For Internet advertising, click through rates could be even lower, even just fractions of 1 percent.
-Of course, none of these rule of thumb estimates are guaranteed.
+Email marketing can often achieve click-through rates (percentage of people who click on buying links in your email) near that level.
+For Internet advertising, click-through rates could be even lower, even just fractions of 1 percent.
+Of course, none of these rules of thumb estimates are guaranteed.
 And actual sales conversions might be a fraction of that response rate.